Parameter Efficient Fine-tuning via Explained Variance Adaptation: Method

 {\textbf{Output:}} {\textbf{Input:}} [1]{$\triangleright$ #1}

-Additionally, we introduce a hyperparameter $\rho \in [1,\infty)$ which controls the uniformity of the rank distribution. $\rho$ determines the number of ranks that we compute during SVD and increasing $\rho$ allows for an increasingly heterogeneous rank distribution.
-That is, for each $\BW^{i}$ we compute $r\rho$ components initially meaning we obtain ${N}{r}\rho$ components in total.
-For the redistribution we only use the top ${N}{r}$ components according to their explained variance ratio $\xi^{i}_j$.
-Thus, setting $\rho = 1$, results in a uniform rank distribution as in LoRA, but initialized according to EVA.
-Therefore, $\rho$ provides us with the means to change the rank distribution in a controlled manner prior to fine-tuning at the initialization stage, as opposed to learning it throughout the training process as done in prior works \citep{zhang_adaptive_2023,valipour_dylora_2023,meo_bayesianlora_2024}.
-In practice we found that the redistribution converges for values of $\rho > 2$ (see \cref{app:redistribution_analysis}).
-Finally, we initialize $\BB$ with zeros and perform the standard LoRA fine-tuning, as recommended in \citet{hayou_impact_2024}.
+Additionally, we introduce a hyperparameter $\rho \in [1,\infty)$ that controls the uniformity of the rank distribution. $\rho$ determines the number of ranks that we compute during SVD and increasing $\rho$ allows for an increasingly heterogeneous rank distribution.
+Moreover, $\rho$ controls the maximum number of ranks that a weight matrix can receive.
+For each $\BW^{i}$ we compute the top $r\rho$ components via incremental truncated SVD, resulting in ${N}{r}\rho$ components in total.
+For redistribution, we then only use the top-$l$ components, according to their explained variance ratio $\xi^{i}_j$.
+This ensures that the number of total ranks used is the same for EVA compared to other LoRA variants.
+Setting $\rho = 1$, results in a uniform rank distribution as in LoRA, but initialized according to EVA.
+Therefore, $\rho$ provides us with the means to change the rank distribution in a controlled manner prior to fine-tuning at the initialization stage.
+In practice, we found that the redistribution converges for values of $\rho > 2$ (see \cref{app:redistribution_analysis}).
+Finally, we set $\BB=0$ and perform standard LoRA fine-tuning.
 In \cref{alg:eva} we provide pseudocode for EVA.